pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 # Message Persistence API for Ruby SDK

-Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) across multiple regions.
-Optional AES-256 encryption is supported.
-Configure retention in Admin Portal: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
-Retrievable data:
+Message Persistence provides real-time access to stored, timestamped messages across multiple zones with optional AES-256 encryption.
+Configure retention in the Admin Portal: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+You can retrieve messages, message reactions, and files (via File Sharing API).
-- Messages
-- Message reactions
-- Files (via File Sharing API)

 ## Batch history

 Requires Message Persistence (enable in Admin Portal).

-Fetch messages from multiple channels simultaneously (up to 500).
-Use include_message_actions only with a single channel.
-Limits:
+Fetch historical messages from multiple channels (up to 500).
+Use include_message_actions to fetch message actions for a single channel only.
-- Single channel: up to 100 messages.
-- Multiple channels: up to 25 messages per channel, up to 500 channels.
-- Page with start and/or end timetokens.

-fetch_messages() vs history():
+fetch_messages() vs history()
-- Use fetch_messages() for multiple channels.
-- Use history() for single channel with options like reverse or include_token.
+- Use fetch_messages() for multiple channels (up to 500).
+For single-channel retrieval with options like reverse or include_token, use history().
+- Limits: up to 100 messages on a single channel, or 25 per channel across up to 500 channels.
+Page using start/end.

-Start & End usage:
+Start & End usage
-- start only: returns messages older than start (exclusive).
+- start only: returns messages older than start timetoken.
-- end only: returns messages from end and newer (inclusive).
+- end only: returns messages from end timetoken and newer.
-- start and end: messages between them (inclusive of end).
+- start and end: returns messages between (inclusive of end).
+Page iteratively with adjusted start to retrieve more than the limit.
-- Max messages apply; page using start to iterate through full results.

 ### Method(s)